Cable Mountain Campground

 Directions

-From Philipsburg, travel south on Highway 1 for approximately 12.5 miles.
-Turn left onto Southern Cross Road, then in 0.8 miles make a slight left onto Echo Lake Road.
-Continue for 2 miles to the junction with Red Lion Road.
-Turn right at the directional sign for Cable Campground, and the campground entrance will be on your right in 0.3 miles.
+From Philipsburg, travel south on Highway 1 for about 12.5 miles, then turn left onto Southern Cross Road.
+In 0.8 miles, make a slight left onto Echo Lake Road and continue for 2 miles to the junction with Red Lion Road.
+At the directional sign for Cable Campground and Red Lion Snowmobile Parking, turn right.
+The campground entrance is 0.3 miles ahead on the right.

 Amenities